phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 ## Problems with this simple model

 - Pure temporal attention too flexible, allows nonsensical alignments
-    - Intuition: In MT word order can change, in ASR not
+    - Intuition: In MT word order can change, in ASR it can not
 - Languages must be implicitly modeled

 # Additions to the simple model